hossein-zare/bridge.io/README.md

 // Get a room by name
 io.rooms.get(room: string);

-// Check if a client exists
+// Check if a room exists
 io.rooms.has(room: string);

 // Get members of rooms